Pilates Side Kicks

 Position:

-Lie on your side with ribs and hips aligned.
+Lie on your side with shoulders and hips aligned.
 Make sure your legs are long and “piked” slightly ahead of your pelvis for balance.
 Rest your head on your bottom arm and place your top hand on the mat, in front of your abs.

 Action: